Bob Taylor (footballer, born 1967)

-Football career
+Career

 Early career

 Taylor, the son of a miner, was born in Littlethorpe Hospital in Easington, and brought up in the small mining community of nearby Horden.
 He attended Dene House School in Peterlee, where he proved to be a useful cricketer.
 He was also a successful schoolboy footballer and captained his school team; he played initially at full-back, but later became a striker, the position he would go on to play for his entire professional career.
 Taylor had unsuccessful trials at both Hartlepool United and Newcastle United.
 At the age of 17 he joined his local non-league club, Horden Colliery Welfare.
 In March 1986, after only a few months there, Taylor turned professional by signing for Leeds United, at that time managed by Billy Bremner.

-He gradually worked his way into the Leeds first team, making his professional debut against Millwall on 12 April 1986, and was part of the Leeds squad that lost the 1986–87 Division One playoff final, losing to Charlton Athletic in a replay.
+He gradually worked his way into the Leeds first team, making his professional debut against Millwall in the Second Division on 12 April 1986, and was part of the Leeds squad that lost the 1986–87 Division One playoff final, losing to Charlton Athletic in a replay, also reaching the FA Cup semi-finals that season.
 By the 1987–88 season he had become a regular in the side.
-However, when Howard Wilkinson succeeded Bremner as Leeds manager in 1988, the young centre-forward found himself surplus to requirements.
+However, when Howard Wilkinson succeeded Bremner as Leeds manager in 1988, the young centre-forward was no longer considered a regular player, as the new manager looked to make new signings to build a promotion-winning team.
 Taylor believed that this was because Wilkinson wanted immediate success, and needed to bring in established, experienced players in order to achieve this.
 Thus in March 1989 Taylor moved to Bristol City, with Carl Shutt moving to Leeds as part of the deal.